 Changes: Changes to the plan of study can be made with the approval of the advisory committee.
-A revised plan should be submitted to the Graduate College at the beginning of the intended semester of graduation.
-Students make revisions on a copy of the approved plan stamped by the Graduate College.
-Specific instructions are included with the downloaded plan of study file.
+A revised plan should be submitted electronically to the Graduate College at the beginning of the intended semester of graduation.

 Ten-Year Rule: A final plan of study may not include any course more than ten years old at the time of actual graduation.